Nail art is here to stay - and it's getting more over-the-top (or should we say over-the-tip) every season.

 This is a relatively easy trend to pick up on - just add a single dot of one bright or bold color to your current manicure.
 The key is to look deliberate by selecting colors that match your ensemble for the day and evenly placing the dots or stripes across your digits.

 Perhaps the most complicated of the latest nail trends, these have nothing to do with water or sea creatures (thankfully).
 However, they do have a floaty, mermaid-esque quality to them that might appeal to your modern day Ariel.
-Comprised of a double-layered acrylic nail filled with baby oil and glitter, beads, and whatever else you may desire, these are perhaps the most glamorous - and fabulously insane - of the fall and winter 2016 nail trends.
+Comprised of a double-layered acrylic nail filled with baby oil and glitter, beads, and whatever else you may desire, these are perhaps the most glamorous - and fabulously insane - of the current nail trends.

 You can hand-paint or draw these graphic designs on your talons yourself, but there are also plenty of nail wraps that feature this classic fall and winter print as well.
 If you’re going the DIY route, however, we suggest using pre-cut tape and perhaps watching a basic tutorial on the art of plaid-ifying your nails.
 Look to your favorite flannel shirt or classic tartan colors for inspiration!